 I will divide this blog into multiple parts:

-So If you don’t know the answer immediately, test it yourself! configured the same setting inside my test tenant and manually synced the 2 devices to determine if I would end up with the same error.
-After some time, I got 1 working device and 1 with the same error.
+So If you don’t know the answer immediately, test it yourself!
+I made sure I configured the same News and Weather feed setting inside my test tenant.
+After I created the new policy I manually synced the 2 devices to determine if I would end up with the same error.
+After the sync was completed, I got 1 working device and 1 with the same Deployment Status Error.

 - DeviceManagement-Enterprise-Diagnostics event log

-So which one do we need If we need to troubleshoot Intune device configuration profiles?
+So which one do we need If we need to troubleshoot Intune Device configuration profiles?
 Correctly answered, we need to take a look at the devicemanagement-enterprise-diagnostics event log!
-The Intune Management Extension log file is a perfect place to start when you need to troubleshoot other stuff like app deployment failures.
+The Intune Management Extension log file is a perfect place to start when you need to troubleshoot other stuff like application deployment failures.

-Let’s open MMC and add the event log.
+Let’s open MMC and add the DeviceManagement-Enterprise-Diagnostics Event log.
 Sync the device from the Intune portal and monitor the event log.

 As shown above: The system cannot find the file specified.
 So what does this mean?
 It looks like it’s missing something… but what?
 The first place to start would be (in my opinion) the registry.
 So I did because I could compare 2 devices.